Fact sheet: Biodegradation—Sediments

 Secondary by-products and/or metabolites

 In most cases, biodegradation by-products are water, carbon dioxide and, in the case of chlorinated compounds, inorganic chlorine.
 However, in cases where bacterial catabolic activities are not present, incomplete degradation of the target molecule may occur.
 For example, the incomplete biodegradation of some PCBs (dihydrodiols and dihydroxybiphenyls) may lead to breakdown products that are significantly higher in toxicity to bacteria, even in short incubation periods.
-Trichloroethene (TCE) and perchloroethene (PCE) lead to the production of dichloroethene (DCE), and the incomplete biodegradation of DCE can lead to vinyl chloride (VC) production, which is more toxic than the parent compounds.
+Trichloroethylene (TCE) and perchloroethylene (PCE) can lead to the production of dichloroethylene (DCE), and the incomplete biodegradation of DCE can lead to vinyl chloride (VC) production, which is more toxic than the parent compounds.
+Its accumulation in the environment can lead to greater toxicity for the ecological and human receptors.

-Addition of amendments and increased biological activity may lead to a change in the geochemical conditions within the sediment, for example a change in pH.
-These changes may result in increased bioavailability and mobilization for certain metals and other contaminants.
+The addition of amendments and increased biological activity may lead to a change in the geochemical conditions within sediments, such as a change in pH.
+These changes may increase bioavailability and mobilization for certain metals and other contaminants.

-Surfactants may increase contaminant solubility, allowing them to be more available for microbial uptake.
-Care must be taken when using surfactants to ensure that they do not inhibit biodegradation, which can occur if the surfactant is toxic to the native bacteria or if there is competition for substrate utilization (Liu et al., 2001).
+Surfactants may increase contaminant solubility, making them more available for microbial adsorption.
+In this case, precautions must be taken when using surfactants to ensure that they do not inhibit biodegradation, which can occur if the surfactant is toxic to the native bacteria or if there is competition for substrate utilization (Liu et al. 2001).

 Limitations and Undesirable Effects of the Technology